acaloiaro/caddy-incus-upstreams/README.md

 python3 -m http.server 80
 ```

-Run Caddy with the plugin baked in.
+Run `Caddy` with the plugin baked in.

 ```
 xcaddy run
 ```

-And finally, route a request to the instance via Caddy.
+And finally, route a request to the instance via `Caddy`.

 ```
 curl -X GET http://foo.localhost:6565